The program is delivered using:

 We've put teams from South Africa to New Zealand through the bootcamp and most timezones are workable.
 We factor the timezones of students into the time selection for webinars as much as possible.
 All webinars are also recorded with replays made availble afterwards.
 All 1:1 sessions are coordinated to mutually fit.
 Everything else is handled asynchronously over tools like Slack and the LEANSTACK platform.

 Yes.
 You'll need as complete a team as possible (hacker + hustler + designer) to implement the ideas in the bootcamp.
 That said, this bootcamp is intended for smaller teams (up to 5 people).
-We run separate bootcamps/workshops for larger teams.
+We run separate bootcamps/workshops for larger teams and enterprise clients.

 In theory, yes.
 But be careful to establish the right working relationship.
 The nature of iterative LEAN Sprints is that learning comes in 2-3 week windows.
 This isn't conducive to fixed scope type of projects.
 You'll need your partner to be flexible and adaptable.